 Back to Earth in time to her date with the new school teacher Danny Pink, Clara is finally able to answer the Doctor’s iconic question.
 She really doesn’t know if he is really a good man, but he tries to be, which is what really matters.

-The teasers and trailers promised that the second episode of series 8 would be exciting and everyone was hoping to see a great duel between the new doctor and those who are his greatest enemies, the terrible Daleks.
-The opening sequence showing the desperate flight of a space fighter chased by a Dalek ship give us with a taste of emotions in our mouths and and even when the poor Lieutenant Blue opens her eyes to find herself inside the Tardis and have to face a bad-tempered and sarcastic savior who holds two cups of coffee in one hand while force to use the “magic words” to get back to her ship, makes us believe that yes, this will be an episode full of clever remarks, dark humor and the usual “lovely-not-so-lovely” Doctor craziness.
+The teasers and trailers promised that Into the Dalek would be exciting and everyone was hoping to see a great duel between the new doctor and his greatest enemies.
+The opening sequence showing the desperate flight of a space fighter chased by a Dalek ship is certainly juicy.
+And even while Lt.
+Blue finds herself inside a mysterious ship in the company of a very sarcastic and bad-tempered saviour, you can hope for a episode full of witty remarks, dark humour and all the very Doctor-y craziness.

 “You are not my boss.
 You are one of my hobbies,” Clara says at one point to a bad-tempered Doctor.

 “Fantastic idea for a movie.
-Terrible idea for a proctologist,” says the doctor after discovering that Aristotle has a machine miniaturization and that they used it to put the physician inside for the treatments.
+Terrible idea for a proctologist,” says the doctor after discovering that the Aristotle has a miniaturisation machine and that they used it to put the physician inside the patient for the treatments.

 “She cares so I do not need to do it,” he explains to the Aristotle’s crew when Clara claims to be his carer.

 It was also fun watching Danny Pink (good start for Samuel Anderson) banging his head on the table in frustration at his inability to invite Clara to a date, which she managed to do brilliantly by herself sometime later.
-But the most brilliant line of this episode was from the Dalek.
+But the most brilliant line of this episode is from the baddie, Rusty, the damaged Dalek.

-“You are a good Dalek”, he says to the Doctor and his attack brows, though this is not the first time the Time Lord had been called like this.
+“You are a good Dalek”, he says at the Doctor and his attack brows.
+But you know that this is not the first time the Time Lord had been called like this.

 |Peter Capaldi||The Doctor|